michaelshiloh/IMInTheWorld/lectureNotes.md

 and make it so every time the ball bounces one led lights up and then turns off, and you can control the wind from one analog sensor

+## Monday June 5
+##### todays-lecture
+### Introduction to Human Computer Interface
+Today we start a two day program in collaboration with students at Shenkar College of Art, Design, and Engineering.
+These students are in an interdisciplinary course and this week are learning about Human Computer Design.

+##### Schedule
+5 June Monday
+- 0900 - Meet in our classroom at the NYUTA Academic Center.
+Bring your laptop and bus (Rav Kav) card, and your kit if it's at the dorms.
+Pick up kits and tools from NYUTA Academic Center
+- 0910 - Public transportation to Shenkar
+(bus 66 from Bet Hachayal/Weizmann to Bialik/Tuval station)
+- 0930 - Arduino Motor Control
+- 1030 - Introduction to rapid prototyping and construction
+  techniques
+- 1130 - Introduction to project: Build a robot that can express itself through movement (and optionally sound) and can accept input in some way
+- 1200 - Start working on your robot
+- 1300 - lunch break
+- 1400 - Continue working on your robot

+5 June Monday
+- 1000 - Meet at Shenkar lab.
+Transportation: bus or walk We may start later depending on how much is left to do
+- 1200 - Lunch break (tentative)
+- 1300 - Lecture by Michal Rinott about Human Computer Interaction
+- 1730 - Collaboration with Michal's students